Delvinë: Ottoman period

-Delvinë was seized by Ali Pashë Tepelena in 1784.
+In the 18th century control over Delvina was disputed between the Koka and Delvina clans, until the town was seized by Ali Pashë Tepelena in 1784.
 Delvinë was taken over by Albanian rebels in 1833 causing the Ottoman government to comply to the rebel requests.

+Some Ottoman inscriptions have been preserved in Delvina.
+They are written mainly on tombstones, and some graffiti also appear in the porch of the Gjin Aleksi Mosque.
+They consist of simple verses and invocations made by the pilgrims who visited this important centre.
+Delvina hosted dervishes of the Halveti order, which was spread towards Albania by Helvacı Yakub Efendi around 1530.
+In the Xhermahalle section of Delvina a Bektashi tekke can be found.
+Monuments like the citadel, the mosque, the Halveti tekke, the Bektashi tekke, and the hamam, indicate Delvina's great importance in the Ottoman period.

-In 1847, when an Albanian uprising broke out, 500 men led by Zenel Gjoleka took over Delvinë.
+In 1847, when an Albanian revolt broke out, 500 revolutionaries led by Zenel Gjoleka took over Delvinë.

-In 1878 a Greek rebellion broke out, with a unit of 700 revolutionaries, mostly Epirotes, taking control of Sarandë and Delvinë.
+In 1878 a Greek revolt broke out, with a unit of 700 revolutionaries, mostly Epirotes from the Ionian Islands, taking control of Sarandë and occupied Delvinë.
 However, it was suppressed by the Ottoman troops, who burned 20 villages of the region.
 In September 1912, the Greek Band of Ioannis Poutetsis was defeated by Albanian groups and a Turkish detachment in the vicinity of Delvinë, and Poutetsis was killed.

 Modern period

 In the early 20th century a çetë (armed band) consisting of 200 activists of the Albanian National Awakening was formed in Delvinë.
-During the Balkan Wars and the subsequent Ottoman defeat, the Greek Army entered the city on March 3, 1913.
-In June 1914 the town hosted the constituent assembly of the representatives of Northern Epirus that discussed and finally approved the Protocol of Corfu, on July 26, 1914.
-Delvino then became part of the short-lived Autonomous Republic of Northern Epirus.

-In World War II the city was controlled by the advancing Greek forces of the 3rd division in the initial stage of the Greco-Italian War (1940–1941).
+During the Balkan Wars and the subsequent Ottoman defeat, the Greek Army entered the city on 3 March 1913.
+In June 1914 the town hosted the constituent assembly of the representatives of Northern Epirus that discussed and finally approved the Protocol of Corfu, on 26 July 1914.
+Delvinë then became part of the short-lived Autonomous Republic of Northern Epirus.
+Soon after the Balkan Wars and during the World War I much of Delvinë was burned out by Greek brigands.
+After World War I, Greek guerrillas led by Georgios Christakis-Zografos harassed the Albanian inhabitants and destroyed a large number of Ottoman monuments.
+In World War II, in the initial stage of the Greco-Italian War (1940–1941) the Greek forces of the 3rd division marched Delvinë and took Sarandë in southern Albania.

+After the fall of the Communist system in 1991, the town declined in both population and economic importance.